mmcgraw73/cursor-notes/README.md

 ## Acknowledgments

-- Inspired by the need for quick, terminal-based note-taking
+- Inspired by the need for quick, terminal-based note-management
 - Built for developers who live in the terminal
 - Enhanced by the Cursor editor's capabilities